 Public Health usually has 12 staff working on case, contact, and outbreak management year-round for 75 diseases of public health significance (e.g. measles, influenza, salmonella, HIV).
 Within the Emergency Operations Centre, this has been scaled-up to over 100 staff.
-In addition, Public Health is further expanding its capacity by "out sourcing" some of this work to staff offered by the Public Health Agency of Canada and to medical students.
+In addition, Public Health is further expanding its capacity by "out sourcing" some of this work to staff offered by the Public Health Agency of Canada.
 With Council's approval received on August 13, 2020, there is now the ability to enter into assistance agreements with other local public health agencies to further expand capacity if needed.
 However, with most parts of the province experiencing surges of cases, it is unlikely Niagara will be able to leverage the support of others.
 The case/contact/outbreak management operation now works 7 days a week, 08:00 to 20:30.

 2. Supporting Health Care & Social Services Sector.
 The health care and social services sectors play an essential role in supporting those most vulnerable, including diagnosing and caring for those who contact COVID-19.
 Public Health has been working with the sector to advise and support protocols that will minimize risk of infection to both clients and staff.
-We are also helping health care providers acquire personal protective equipment and testing materials.